joerogers12/LavaGrow/Documentation/InitialFunctionalities.md

 	- Sketch up plans for farm layout
 		- Different from field mapping?
 		- Maybe general sketching tool that can be integrated into mapping tool
+	- Manage the irrigation system
+		- Map of irrigation lines with data
+		- Timeline view with analysis/recommendations maybe

 - Farm Worker